IBM-Cloud/docs/services/IoT/reference/security/set_up_policies.md

 4. In the **Add to Blacklist** window, click **Save**.
 5. Review the list of blocked devices.
 Any devices that are a part of the list, based on IP address, CIDR, or country, are not able to connect to the {{site.data.keyword.iot_short_notm}} server.
 6. Click **Save**.
+7. Enable the blacklist.
+If you had a whitelist enabled, it becomes disabled.

 ### Configure a whitelist
 {: #config_whitelist}